Sliderule-Public/terraform-gcp/README.md

 - create GCP project
 - Enable the services in the `Services to Enable` section below if needed
 - create terraform service account for project, add credentials to terraform provider
+- create a `sliderule-<environment> namespace in kubernetes`
+- create `sliderule-secret` secret in the K8S namespace with the API values from the [Sliderule Base helm chart](https://github.com/Sliderule-Public/helm-charts/tree/main/charts/sliderule-base)
-- create `sliderule_secret` secret in project with POSTGRES_USER and POSTGRES_PASSWORD
+- create `sliderule-web-secret` secret in the K8S namespace with the Web values from the [Sliderule Base helm chart](https://github.com/Sliderule-Public/helm-charts/tree/main/charts/sliderule-base)
-- create repos outside of this stack
+- add
 - apply Terraform

 ## Services to Enable